The Women's March: A Counter-Inauguration

 Monáe made a similar argument.
 “This isn’t about me,” the actor and singer said.
 “This is about all of us fighting back against the abuse of power.”

 “All of us.”
-“Us” is a tricky word in the America of 2017, coming off of an acrimonious campaign, its offenses, on all sides, still fresh.
+“Us” is a tricky word in the America of 2017, the America that is coming off of an acrimonious campaign season—with all its offenses, on all sides, still fresh.
 But the Women’s March insisted that the “us” and the “we” are two other things to be reclaimed in the years ahead—two other things that will be at stake in every peaceful transition of power.
 As Ferrera told the crowd at the beginning of the protest, “The president is not America.
 His cabinet is not America.
 Congress is not America.
 We are America.
 And we are here to stay.”